-If a firm chooses to use Prudent Segregation, then it must maintain a record that meets the requirements detailed in CASS.
+When a firm utilises Prudent Segregation, it must maintain a record that meets the requirements detailed in CASS.
 This record must accurately record at all times how much firm money is held as Prudent Segregation and provide an audit trail for when payments were made into and out of the account.
 Full details are as follows (per CASS7.13.51R):

-- (1) the outcome of the firm's calculation of its prudent segregation; - (2) the amounts of prudent segregation paid into or withdrawn from a client bank account; - (3) why each payment or withdrawal is made; - (4) in respect of the firm's written prudent segregation policy the firm must record, as applicable, either: - (a) that the payment or withdrawal is made in accordance with that policy; or - (b) that the policy will be created or amended to include the reasons for this payment or withdrawal; - (5) that the money was paid by the firm in accordance with CASS requirements; and - (6) the up-to-date total amount of prudent segregation held in the client money account.
+- (1) the outcome of the firm's calculation of its prudent segregation; - (2) the amounts of prudent segregation paid into or withdrawn from a client bank account; - (3) why each payment or withdrawal is made; - (4) in respect of the firm's written prudent segregation policy the firm must record, as applicable, either: - (a) that the payment or withdrawal is made in accordance with that policy; or

+- (b) that the policy will be created or amended to include the reasons for this payment or withdrawal; - (5) that the money was paid by the firm in accordance with CASS requirements; and - (6) the up-to-date total amount of prudent segregation held in the client money account.